A Bill to enable persons in England to withhold consent for organ donation and transplantation; and for connected purposes.

 23 March 2017

-The Organ Donation (Deemed Consent) Bill would allow people in England to opt out of organ donation under the current deemed‑consent framework.
-It would set out how someone can register an opt-out, keep it up to date, and how hospitals and transplant teams should treat that opt-out when considering donation.
+The Organ Donation (Deemed Consent) Bill would allow people living in England to opt out of organ donation after death by creating a deemed-consent framework.
+It also sets out how consent is recorded, when it applies, and how individuals can withdraw or withhold consent, with related provisions to support organ donation and transplantation.

 Generated 21 February 2026